Original Douay-Rheims 1582–1610 First English Vulgate Translation

 11 All power is of short life.
 Long sickness grieveth the Physician.

-12 Short sickness the Physician cutteth off at the first: so also the king is to day, & to morrow he shall die.
+12 Short sickness the Physician cutteth off at the first: so also the king is today, & tomorrow he shall die.

 13 For when a man shall die, he shall inherit serpents, and beasts, and worms.